|

 Otherwise I suggest you invest in a good text messaging phone.

 For example, the Sidekick II by Motorola.
-Google: "sidekick II motorola" and check out a few of the results.
+Google: "sidekick II motorola"

 Or visit your local cell phone dealer that carries the Motorola brand.